canalplus/rx-player/src/README.md

-As you can see, everything runs in main thread, a specialized module called the `DirectfileContentInitializer` is called by the API to start-up such contents and a specialized `MediaElementTracksStore` is handling tracks specifically for directfile contents (as they are handled differently than for other code paths, here trough API exposed by the browser).
+As you can see, everything runs in main thread, a specialized module called the `DirectfileContentInitializer` is called by the API to start-up such contents and a specialized `MediaElementTracksStore` is handling tracks specifically for directfile contents (as they are handled differently than for other code paths, here through APIs exposed by the browser).